-TLEF applicants may also be interested in some of these general support topics and workshops offered by CTLT to UBC instructors:
+TLEF applicants may be interested in some of these general support topics and workshops offered by CTLT to UBC instructors throughout the year:

 CTLT provides a range of resources and information to help instructors to ensure that their course materials are accessible for all learners.
 Accessibility 101 provides information, strategies and links to help instructors improve access to digital content, so that students with all physical abilities can access their learning materials.
 The Universal Design for Learning Hub (UDL) provides information about the UDL framework and its 3 core principles that encourage educators to employ multiple means of engagement, multiple means of representation, and multiple means of action and expression, in the design of their courses to support a more inclusive and accessible learning environment for all learners.
 On the UDL Hub, you will find information and resources about UDL as well as examples of UBC faculty and staff who have employed UDL approaches in their courses, and links to Central and Faculty support units with expertise in Accessibility and UDL.

-To learn more about the series offerings from this year and to keep up to date with new offerings please contact Erin Run (erin.yun@ubc.ca) to be added to the email list.
+To learn more about the series offerings from this year and to keep up to date with new offerings please contact Erin Yun (erin.yun@ubc.ca).

 The CDI is a three-day workshop in which participants work individually and collaboratively to design or re-design a course they are (or will be) teaching.
 Throughout the workshop, participants will acquire a broadened understanding of course design concepts, and will gain skills and tools they can apply to their own course.
 The focus of the workshop is on having participants work with the major concepts and questions that need to be considered as they design a course.
 Ultimately, the goal of the CDI is to support instructors as they work to enhance their students’ learning.